ReactION-js/sample-project-react/README.md

-Feel free to fork and clone this repo, npm install, and test out with ReactION for VS Code!
+<b> Feel free to fork and clone this repo, npm install, and test out with ReactION for VS Code! </b>

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).